tpage99/trpage-dev-portfolio/README.md

 Playing around with this demo and working through Next.js docs.
 Finished the tutorial and evaluating CMSs - good stuff!

+## Progress:

+**8/20/2020**
+Starting to implement [Framer](https://www.framer.com/api/) for motion/animation

+Having a lot of trouble with [Strapi](https://strapi.io/documentation/v3.x/) deleting content types after first creation and not being able to access content types.
+Had to blow it up and start over twice with the same issue.
+Somehow this screwed up my .zshrc file and had to completely reinstall node with homebrew twice.

+Got Strapi figured out and working.
+Downloaded a repo from Next.js built for Next, BUT, seems like they built it to develop quickly with other CMSs.
+Worthwhile to figure out and implement various headless CMS solutions to iterate quickly.
+Could determine if Strapi is best to work with or Sanity may still be a better bet.
+Also saw a demo of Prismic earlier today that looked great.

 # Tailwind CSS example

 This is an example of using [Tailwind CSS](https://tailwindcss.com) in a Next.js project.